Free Dental Hygiene Board Exam Sample Questions

 For more information, see:

-Ibsen O, Phelan J. Immunity and immunologic oral lesions.
+Ibsen O, Phelan J. Developmental disorders.
 In: Oral Pathology for the Dental Hygienist.
 7th ed.
 Elsevier; 2018.

 Get More Free Sample Questions